Experimental economics: Software tools

 The most famous software for conducting experimental economics research is z-Tree, which is developed by Urs Fischbacher from 1998 on.
 It had about 9460 citation results counted on Google Scholar in February 2020.
-It transcripts as Zurich Toolbox for Readymade Economic Experiments and was one of the reasons for the Joachim Herz Research prize for "Best research work" awarded to Fischbacher in Dezember 2016.
+It transcripts as Zurich Toolbox for Readymade Economic Experiments and was one of the reasons for the Joachim Herz Research prize for "Best research work" awarded to Fischbacher in December 2016.

 z-Tree is a software, which runs on a network of computers in a research lab.
 One of the computers is used by experimenters and the other computers are used by the subjects of experiment.
 The setup of an experiment is variable and can be defined in the imperative language z-Tree programming language.
 This language allows the experimenter to set up a variety of experiments and additional surveys.

 Alternatively, there is a big number of competing alternative software.
 Following table presents a growing list of software tools for experimental economics: